dendres/go-play/kafka/README.md

 Services
 ========

-harvester:
+tailer:

-* runs on ever server that produces log and metric events
+* runs on every server that produces log and metric events
 * input plugins accept various event serializations and normalize events enough to determine how to forward them
 * log file tail: process lines starting at the end of the file. go back max 24 hours. journal by timestamp
 * add any missing fields (hostname, process/service etc.., timestamp, some kind of message id )